- Cannabis Product Labels

-Marijuana compounds are acids before processing.
-When you heat the bud or concentrate, you ‘activate’ them and make them available for consumption.
-You can measure actual potency and gauge the expected psychoactive punch only after this happens.
+Marijuana compounds are acids before they are processed.
+When you heat the bud or concentrate, you “activate” them and make them available for consumption.
+You can only measure the actual potency and gauge the expected psychoactive punch after this happens.

-Some labels include ‘total cannabinoid’ (TC) percentages to describe potency.
-On the other hand, the TAC shows the ratio of different cannabinoids and not necessarily the strength of your weed.
+Some labels include “total cannabinoid” (TC) percentages to describe potency.
+On the other hand, the TAC shows the ratio of different cannabinoids, not necessarily the strength of your weed.

 TAC vs. THC